Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Spark Analysis of Binary Matrices

-The definition of spark was introduced by Donoho and Elad \cite{ddme} to help to build a theory of sparse representation that later gave birth to compressed sensing.
-As we see from (\ref{proeq1}), spark of the measurement matrix can be used to guarantee the exact recovery of $k$-sparse signals.
-As a result, while choosing measurement matrices, those with large sparks are prefered.
-However, the computation of spark is generally NP-hard \cite{mdye}.
-In this section, we give several lower bounds of the spark for general binary matrices and the binary matrices constructed in section II by finite geometry.
-These theoretical results guarantee the good performance of the proposed measurement matrices under the OMP algorithm to some extent.
+As has been stated in (\ref{proeq1}), ${\rm spark}(A)>2k$ is the necessary and sufficient condition for $\ell_0$-minimization to perfectly recover any $k$-sparse signal.
+While choosing measurement matrices, those with large sparks are intuitively preferred as good candidates.
+However, the computation of spark is generally NP-hard \cite{mgdj}.
+In this section, we give several new lower bounds of the spark for general binary matrices and finite geometry matrices.
+The relatively large spark lower bounds of the proposed matrices {can explain their empirical good performance in Section \ref{simulation} to some extent}.